-English Literature and German (BA)
+German and English Literature (BA)

-The Joint Honours degree in English Literature and German provides you with the opportunity of specialising in two university honours subjects.
+The joint honours degree in English Literature and German provides you with the opportunity of specialising in two university honours subjects.

-Our curriculum offers access to the whole span of English literature, from the Anglo-Saxon period to the twenty-first century.
-Nor is the curriculum restricted to the printed word: we are intrigued by the connections between literature and film, art, music, history, language, and popular culture, and our teaching reflects these interests.
+Our curriculum offers access to the whole span of English literature, from the Anglo-Saxon period to the 21st century.
+Nor is the curriculum restricted to the printed word – we are intrigued by the connections between literature and film, art, music, history, language and popular culture, and our teaching reflects these interests.

 |Typical places available||The School of English, Communication and Philosophy typically has 350 places available.|

 |Typical applications received||The School of English, Communication and Philosophy typically receives 1450 applications.|

 |Typical A level offer||AAB including an A in English Literature or English Literature and Language or Creative Writing, B in a modern language for the German beginners pathway or B in German for the advanced pathway.
 General Studies and Critical Thinking are not accepted.
 Exceptions can be made according to personal circumstances.|

 |Typical Welsh Baccalaureate offer||WBQ core will be accepted in lieu of one A-level (at the grades specified above), excluding English Literature or English Language and Literature, or Creative Writing for English Literature degrees.|